OrigamiSL/OTETrack/README.md

 ## Install the environment

 We use the Anaconda (**CUDA 11.3**) to build the environment (**Linux**).
-Before you run our project, we suggest that you install and 🔴activate🔴 the environment by running the commands below.
+Before you run our project, we suggest that you install and activate the environment by running the commands below.
 ```
 conda env create -f OTETrack_env_cuda113.yaml

-🔴conda activate otetrack🔴
+conda activate otetrack
 ```
 Partial paramount site-packages requirements are listed below:
 - `python == 3.9.7`